phpLiteAdmin/pla/readme.md

 -   Lightweight - consists of a single 200KB source file for portability
 -   Supports SQLite3 and SQLite2 databases
--   Translated and available in over 10 languages - and counting
+-   Translated and available in [15 languages](https://bitbucket.org/phpliteadmin/public/wiki/Localization) - and counting
 -   Specify and manage an unlimited number of databases
 -   Specify a directory and optionally its subdirectories to scan for databases
 -   Create and delete databases